 Like anything, different manufacturers and models will cost different amounts.
 Expect to pay £95-150 for a high-quality pump.

 To cut a long story short, expect to pay £185-300 for a circulator pump replacement unless you’re covered by a boiler care plan.
 This includes all materials and labour.
 So, labour is in the £100-150 range.

 Your engineer will be able to advise on the most suitable heating pump replacement for your property.
 Always get advice from a heating engineer before making a purchase.

-Typically, older boilers will have Wilo pumps fitted.
+Typically, older boilers will have Wilo boiler pumps.
 Wilo are not known to be a reliable brand.
-And, many boiler manufacturers have switched to other brands for that reason.
+For this reason, many boiler manufacturers have switched to other brands.

-If there’s an element of choice involved, we’d always go for a Grundfos or DAB pump (we wrote a review of the Grundfos UPS2 here).
+So, if there’s an element of choice involved, we’d always go for a Grundfos or DAB pump (we wrote a review of the Grundfos UPS2 here).
 Other top pumps to consider include:

 - Grundfos UPS2 15-60 (Grundfos also manufacturer a bigger UPS2 25-80)